Kurt Erickson

 IMG_8322.jpg

-Composer Kurt Erickson has achieved global success with his Here, Bullet song set, a work that won First Prize in the 2020 NATS Art Song competition and is being turned into a short film by Tony-nominated actor/director Will Chase.
-Erickson currently serves as Composer-in-Residence with San Francisco’s LIEDER ALIVE!, writing and premiering new commissioned works on their subscription concert series.
-Considered an entrepreneurial artist and thought leader, Erickson has designed and implemented over ten years of multi-year composer residencies with cathedrals, dance companies, performing arts organizations, and national shrines.
-He has been called “a composer at the height of his powers” and his music has been described as “haunting and poetic”, “gripping”, “genuinely moving”; with one author writing that a performance “moved this reviewer to tears”.
-He is a frequent performer and collaborator with his wife, acclaimed soprano Heidi Moss Erickson.
+Composer Kurt Erickson specializes in writing works for multi-disciplinary collaborative projects.
+His song set Here, Bullet has been performed across the globe and occupies a unique place in the classical music world as a composition being turned into a short film, as a vehicle for veterans arts therapy programs, and the recipient of the First Prize Award in the 2020 NATS Art Song Composition Competition.
+Erickson currently serves as Composer-in-Residence with San Francisco’s LIEDER ALIVE!
+He has designed and implemented over fifteen years of multi-year composer residencies with a wide assortment of performing arts organizations, dance companies, and cathedrals and national shrines.
+Erickson has been called “a composer at the height of his powers” and his music has been described as “haunting and poetic”, “gripping”, “genuinely moving”; with one author writing that a performance “moved this reviewer to tears”.
+His work Seventeen Minutes and Twenty-Two Seconds was written for a consortium of twenty pianists and opened the fifth season of the San Francisco International Piano Festival.
+Recent performances of his music have been heard at Deutsche Oper Berlin, at colleges across the country, and on classical music radio programs and podcasts.
+He is a frequent performer and collaborator with his wife, acclaimed soprano and scientist Heidi Moss Erickson.

 A Quick Listen